maKKi606/maKKi606.github.io/_pages/about.md

 > This is the blockquote i can use this to insert text thingies into my writings suchas letters, text messages etc. i think it looks nice

+## commission

+should i add a purchase option in the future? dunno

+btw where do i even put my logo bro